How Much Does It Really Cost to Build a SaaS Application?

 UI/UX Design

-Most of your money goes here.
+This is the largest share of the SaaS application development cost.
 Frontend develops the user-visible interface while backend addresses data, authentication, APIs, and so on.
 Your backend needs to be strong for functionality and scalability.

 Bypassing QA is like bypassing a parachute inspection before going skydiving.
+Skipping this phase means inviting risks.
 Testing captures bugs, performance delays, and usability problems.
 QA typically consumes 15-20% of the development budget.

 Deployment